 Bob Woodward Has Written About Presidencies.
-But Trump Book Is His 1st Indictment
+But Trump Book Is His First Indictment

 Book Reviews

 Bob Woodward Has Written About Presidencies.
-But Trump Book Is His 1st Indictment
+But Trump Book Is His First Indictment

 Fear